The Art of Brewing Your Own Beer

 Having the ability to do things all by yourself is the mark of a true man.
 There aren’t many things we like better than beards, but beer comes by with a close second.
 The ability to brew your own beer at home is easy and highly satisfying.

 It’s time you learn how to become the life of the party by becoming your own brewmaster.
 The ancient rite of mead, drink, and excess is tied to human history and tradition.
+From the first swig to the latest renaissance of the craft beer – the art of brewing your beer has stayed with us.
 These basic steps, ingredients and guidelines will give you a baseline of how to create your own beer.

 Where to Start?

 Beer is the oldest alcoholic beverage made by man.
 It dates all the way back to the Neolithic era.
 At times it was created on purpose and other times just affected the barley.
 Ancient Egyptians, Greeks and the earliest of our great civilizations partook in this ancestral party favor.
-Now it’s time we take the power back from the damn breweries and bring em back to our kitchens.
+Now it’s time we learn the art from the breweries and bring it back to our kitchens.

 The Process of the Brew

 The first major step is the malting process that is usually done before the brewer gets all the ingredients.
 Nevertheless it is an important aspect of the brewing process; Malt extracts are created through malting and then the mashing, which is when grains are doused and soaked with hot water.
 Brewers can choose to do this themselves or skip it by buying a pre-made extract that usually comes in the form of a syrup or dried powder.

 The water, malt sugars and anything else you’re adding to the beer — other spices, is what’s considered the unfermented beer.
 After this step you go ahead and boil what you’ve got.
 During the boiling process is when hops are added.
 Your current batch of beer is then left to cool so that the yeast can come into play.